 Glad to see you again!
-In the last chapter, we helped you differentiate between free and paid test automation tools, with each type having unique features for small to large software development teams to succeed in their projects.
 After selecting your tool, it's now time to understand the test automation structure to effectively organize test cases.
 This is very helpful if you wanna build your own test automation tool.

 A test automation engineer has the role from designing, developing, implementing to maintaining test automation solutions.
 In this chapter, you'll explore the generic test automation architecture along with its four layers, including test generation, test definition, test execution, and test adaptation.
 Let's examine the first layer of the architecture which is test generation, where you design, create, or generate automated test cases.